-A guide on how to identify potential uses of the Timeline behaviour.
+A guide on how to identify potential uses of the Timeline extension.

-We have found that while it is quite easy to have a theoretical understanding of how a behaviour works, it can be hard to actually identify the use of a behaviour when looking at an app of reading requirements.
-It is the purpose of this article to help you understand the best way to go about recognising a potential use of the Timeline behaviour.
+We have found that while it is quite easy to have a theoretical understanding of how a extension works, it can be hard to actually identify the use of a extension when looking at an app of reading requirements.
+It is the purpose of this article to help you understand the best way to go about recognising a potential use of the Timeline extension.

-The first step is being familiar with behaviour and how it works.
+The first step is being familiar with extension and how it works.
 For a developer, this may mean knowing the technical details of how it operates, but for most people this just requires an understanding of its capabilities and limitations.
-If you haven’t already, make sure you read our Timelines Behaviour Overview.
+If you haven’t already, make sure you read our Timelines Extension Overview.

 From a data point of view, you can identify the use of a timeline when there is a need to track changes or other events against an entity.
 Whether this collected data is used for reporting, or creating a history against an entity, it can be put to use in a number of ways.